devspace-sh/devspace/README.md

 devspace dev
 ```
 You can now:
-- Access your application via `localhost:PORT` in your browser
+- Access your application via `http://localhost:PORT` in your browser
-- Edit your source code files and DevSpace will automatically synchronize them to the containers in your Kubernetes cluster.
+- Edit your source code files and DevSpace will automatically synchronize them to the containers running in Kubernetes
-- Use a hot reloading tool like `nodemon` and your application will automatically reload when you edit source code files.
+- Use a hot reloading tool like `nodemon` and your application will automatically reload when you edit source code files

-> You can also run `devspace dev -i` to develop with interactive mode (overrides your Dockerfile `ENTRYPOINT` with `[sleep, 999999]` and opens the terminal proxy, so you can manually run the start command for your application, e.g. `npm start`).
+> Run `devspace dev -i` to use interactive mode: overrides your Dockerfile `ENTRYPOINT` with `[sleep, 999999]` and opens the terminal proxy, so you can manually run the start command for your application, e.g. `npm start`

 <br>